-At Greenville Health System (GHS), we understand that patients may have questions about how to prepare for surgery.
+At Prisma Health, we understand that patients may have questions about how to prepare for surgery.
 The following information provides a guideline to help you in preparing for your procedure.

 To complete the admissions process, a staff member will call you to go over some necessary questions.
 You should receive this call prior to 6 p.m. on the day before your pre-assessment appointment.
 If you don’t receive the call, please call us at (864) 797-1070.